LonePineGames/friday-facts/_posts/2021-01-15-macroeconomics.md

   url="/assets/images/61/61_top_down.png"
 %}

 Due to the limitations of 90s computers, all early citybuilders were macro-sims.
-SimCity 1-4 are macro-sims; Caesar, Pharaoh, and most modern 3D city builders are micro-sims.
+SimCity 1-4 are macro-sims; Caesar III, Pharaoh, and most modern 3D city builders are micro-sims.
 NewCity is a micro-sim with some macro aspects.

 For example, take unemployment.
 From a micro view, unemployment is the percentage of *workers* (somehow defined) who don't have an employer.
 From a macro view, unemployment is a consequence of the macro-economy being unable to "employ" all it's "economic factors", meaning people, land and machinery.